Domestic abuse is behaviour from a family member, partner or ex-partner. It can happen to people of all genders. It can include:

 Honour-based abuse may include domestic abuse, sexual or psychological abuse, assault, forced marriage or sending someone back to their country of origin.

 A forced marriage is where you are pressurised into it against your will.
 You may be emotionally blackmailed or physically threatened usually by your family.
-It is not the same as an arranged marriage where both parties agree to get married.
+It is not the same as an arranged marriage where both parties are aged over 18 and agree to get married.

 In England and Wales, forced marriage is a criminal offence.
 If someone forces you into marriage, they could go to prison for up to seven years.